nicks101/mobile_apps/travel_blog/README.md

 - Toolbar menu with two actions
     - sort the list data by date or title
-    - search the list data by user input query
+    - filter the list data by user input query

+- Offline support using SQLite with Room library

 ### References